Caring_for_Your_Burn

 Elevation and compression can help decrease swelling and pain.

-• Hand or arm burns: Use pillows to raise your hand or arm above the level of your heart.
-ACE wraps or compression sleeves may also help decrease swelling.
-Only use ACE wraps or compression sleeves if the Outpatient Burn Clinic instructs you to use them.
+• Hand or Arm Burns – Use pillows to raise above the level of the heart.
+ACE wraps or compression sleeves may also help decrease swelling (use if instructed by burn clinic team).

-• Foot or leg burns: When sitting or in bed, use pillows to elevate your legs.
-ACE wraps or compression sleeves may also decrease swelling.
-Only use ACE wraps or compression sleeves if the Outpatient Burn Clinic instructs you to use them.
+• Foot or Leg Burns – When sitting or in bed use pillows to lift legs.
+ACE wraps or compression sleeves may also decrease swelling (use if instructed by burn clinic team)

 While your burn wounds are healing and for two years after your wounds have healed, stretching the injured skin is crucial.
 Your skin will tighten as it heals.
 You must exercise and stretch your burns to not lose function.